Lansoprazole, amoxicillin, and clarithromycin (Oral)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-Precautions While Using lansoprazole, amoxicillin, and clarithromycin
+Precautions while using lansoprazole, amoxicillin, and clarithromycin

 It is important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
 Blood, urine, and other laboratory tests may be needed to check for unwanted effects.
-If your condition does not improve, or if it becomes worse, discuss this with your doctor.
+If your condition does not improve, or if it becomes worse, talk with your doctor.

 Make sure your doctor knows if you are pregnant or planning to become pregnant.
 If you become pregnant while using lansoprazole, amoxicillin, and clarithromycin, tell your doctor right away.